Pickaxe Pete

-Pickaxe Pete is a platform game released as cartridge number 43 for the Philips Videopac console.
+Pickaxe Pete is a video game released in 1982 as cartridge number 43 for the Philips Videopac console.
 It was published in North America for the Magnavox Odyssey² as Pick Axe Pete!.
-In Brazil, Pickaxe Pete was re-branded as Didi na Mina Encantada (Didi in the Enchanted Mine) for the Odyssey.
-Pickaxe Pete was designed by Ed Averett, who wrote the majority of the games for the system.
+In Brazil, it was re-branded as Didi na Mina Encantada (Didi in the Enchanted Mine) for the Odyssey, featuring the character Didi from the TV series Os Trapalhões on the game cover.
+Pickaxe Pete is a platform game that followed in the wake of Donkey Kong before the term existed; a 1982 issue of Joystik magazine labeled it a "climbing game".
+It was designed and programmed by Ed Averett, who wrote the majority of the games for the system.

 A U.S. national competition, "The Pick Axe Pete Pick-Off," was held at the World's Fair in October 1982.

 Gameplay

-The player controls a miner named Pickaxe Pete, and starts off in the middle of the screen with a pick-axe.
-There are three doors from which boulders are coming, bouncing down the mine-shafts; every time Pete destroys one of these he gains 3 points, although the axe wears out after a while and disappears.
+The player controls a miner named Pickaxe Pete who starts in the middle of the screen with a pick-axe.
+There are three doors from which boulders emerge, bouncing down the mine-shafts.
+These doors also serve as exits for boulders that pass by.
+Every time Pete destroys a boulder, he gains 3 points, although the axe wears out after a while and disappears.
 When two boulders collide, they explode, and out comes either a pick-axe which floats to the bottom of the screen, a key which floats to the top, or nothing.
 If Pete has no axe, the player can either jump over boulders (gaining him 1 point), or get to the bottom of the mine to retrieve a new axe (gaining a 5-point bonus).
 If Pete collects a key then he can enter the doors, which lead him to the next level.
+If Pete tries to enter a door without a key, he'll get stuck for a short period, after which he is ejected to one side.

+Reception

+In a December 1982 review, US magazine Joystik called the game "Odyssey's new entry in the Donkey Kong lookalike contest".
+The reviewer gave it a 3/10 for graphics and 7/10 for gameplay and concluded: